asdacap/react-async-effect-state/README.md

 # React Async Effect State

 Encapsulate setting states from async request in React.
-Also, have some scope creep.
+Also, have some scope creep which includes debouncing logic and manual trigger.

 Usually on a React component that need to get data from an async call (eg: API call), the call is requested in a `useEffect` block, which then set some state on various lifecycle of the call.